lacc/OAuthProxy.AspNetCore/readme.md

 - The client credentials flow does not require user interaction or redirection.
 - Tokens are securely stored and managed by the library.
 - You can customize the token exchanger by using `.ConfigureTokenExchanger<T>()` on the client builder.
+- There is no token renewal process in this flow; tokens are valid until they expire or are revoked by the provider.
+- Token expiration is defined by the provider or can be configured in the `appsettings.json` file under the `TokenExpirationInDays` property.
+  If not specified, the default is 360 days.

 ## Configuration